Geometric Solution of Turbulence as Diffusion in Loop Space: Application I: Decaying Hydrodynamic Turbulence

 \subsection{Key Prediction 2: The Geometry of Mixing}

 The Euler ensemble also dictates the behavior of a passive scalar (e.g., temperature or a dye) advected by the turbulent flow \cite{migdal2025mixing}.
 For a localized initial condition, the scalar does not spread into a simple Gaussian cloud.
 We derived the loop equation for the evolution of the passive scalar $T(r,t)$ from conventional diffusion-advection equations, coupled with the loop equations for the velocity circulation.
 The resulting solution for the scalar density in the extreme turbulent limit is quite unexpected.
-Instead of a smooth Gaussian cloud, it forms a series of expanding, \textbf{quantized concentric shells} (see Figure \ref{fig::PhiXiPlot}.
+Instead of a smooth Gaussian cloud, it forms a series of expanding, \textbf{quantized concentric shells} (see Figure \ref{fig::PhiXiPlot}).
 The radial profile of the scalar concentration is piecewise-parabolic, and the shell structure is organized by the Euler totient function, which counts the number of valid star polygons of a given complexity.
-This sharp, geometric prediction offers a clear target for future experiments.
+This sharp, geometric prediction offers a clear target for future experiments. \begin{remark}{The velocity singularities vs those of passive scalar} Let us clarify the difference between these strong singularities (concentric shells of discontinuities in the passive scalar mean density, condensing to a delta-like singularity in the extreme turbulent limit) and the weaker singularities that the Euler ensemble predicts in velocity correlations.
+For the velocity field, the two-point correlation function has a first singular term $\delta v^2 \sim r^2 +|r|^{5/2} $, which is weaker than $|r|^{2/3}$ of K41 model.
+As for the passive scalar, there are actual infinities and discontinuities generated by the velocity field distributed by the same Euler ensemble.
+These singularities may be observed (in some smeared form) as the above ramp-cliffs, but they are clearly impossible to observe in DNS on any finite grid.
+As we discuss in the research paper submitted to the same issue, the passive scalar accumulated in a spherical ball around the initial injection point manifests less singularity, but also quite distinctive behavior, which can be observed in DNS.
+Also, the Fourier transform of the passive scalar density is a smooth universal function of $k\sqrt{t}$, also measurable in DNS. \end{remark}